 Twenty percent of men with high-grade PIN have cancer in another part of the prostate.
 Low-grade PIN is seen in half of all men by the age of 50 and does not necessitate any more aggressive monitoring.
 Proliferative inflammatory atrophy (PIA) is a condition in which the prostate cells are smaller than usual and have signs of inflammation.
 There is some evidence that having PIA might increase your risk of high-grade PIN or prostate cancer.

-While researchers do not yet know exactly what causes prostate cancer, they have identified a number of risk factors for development of the disease.
+While researchers do not yet know exactly what causes prostate cancer, they have identified a number of risk factors for development of the prostate disease.